CorpSouth/CorpSouth-Atomic/README.md

 Packages have either been removed to trim things down and reduce redundancy, or to be replaced with alternatives, such as flatpaks.
 Less is more.

+__NOTICE: "Removing" packages doesn't uninstall nor delete them from the image, rather "disables" them.__

+Firefox, it's dependencies, and Fedora's signature bookmarks packages are removed.

 Focus on keeping as many programs, services, and utilities on the user level rather than system-wide.

-Nerd Fonts for special symbols.
+Desktop-appropriate Nerd Fonts for special symbols.

+Steam-devices installed from rpmfusion repositories so gaming "just works" out of the box.

 Distrobox configurations for general use and virtual machines (OpenSUSE Tumbleweed) are included.

+Tailscale installed for extended networking capabilities.

 ## Silverblue (Gnome)